proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

         S#state{users = lists:delete(Password, S#state.users)};

-When a client asks to rent a movie, the server will check the availability.
+When a client asks to rent a movie, the server will check its availability.
 If there is an available copy, the server should allocate it to the user who asked for it and mark it as rented.
 If there are no copies of that movie available at that moment, the state shouldn't change.
 The function `is_available/2`